Apperta-IXN-for-the-NHS/GOSH-FHIRworks2020-FHIR_Dashboard/README.md

 # FHIR-Hackathon

 ## Chosen Task
+1. Graphing data from FHIR records.
-1. Preparing data for transfer to XML and CSV.
+2. Preparing data for transfer to XML and CSV, and allow users to downloads them.
-2. Then create a dashboard that presents a human-readable representation of the data of a FHIR server.
+3. Then create a dashboard that presents a human-readable representation of the data of a FHIR server.

 ## Stacks / Skills
 1. `pip install FHIR-Parser`.
 Review [FHIR-Parser Docs](https://fhir-parser.readthedocs.io/en/latest/index.html#).